maptimeLA/Tiled-Historical-Maps/Sanborns to be scanned.md

 - Some sheets cover non-contiguous areas or they aren't continuous [need a designation for georef to track]

-#### Priority of 1894 sheet scanning (Sanborn identifies one **sheet** as the left and right pages)
+#### List of needed Sanborn 1894 sheet  to be scanned

+-Sanborn identifies one **sheet** as the left and right pages
-If scanned left and right, usually use 'a' and 'b' to designate

-Possible file naming scheme *Los Angeles 1894 (1910) Vol 1, Sheet 22a* where the second date in parentheis is the update date—leave out if unknown.
+-Possible file naming scheme *Los Angeles 1894 (1910) Vol 1, Sheet 22a* where the second date in parentheis is the update date—leave out if unknown.
 Volume Four should be *Los Angeles 1900 (1910) Vol 4, Sheet 212a*, i.e., using the original publication date as the first date (CSUN lists them this way)

+-If scanned left and right, usually use 'a' and 'b' to designate

+-Almost all Volume One downtown maps are needed, but in a pinch *italicized* ones are less important

+-Parenthetic notes are (just for reference)

 ##### Volume One (Sheets 1 to 40)

-Almost all Volume One downtown maps are needed, but in a pinch *italicized* ones are less important

--1894 Parenthetic notes are (just for reference)

 Volume One Key Map